 In my opinion, verbal communication is much stronger, because when you are talking, you can convey the feeling of that moment to the audience much more easily.
-There is this connection, and even when a person is talking, it takes much less time in terms of time, I think I came to this conclusion because of the experiences I have had so far, and talking is better than writing, and all this is because of this.The fact that there is no misunderstanding between people by talking is precisely because we can express our feelings in the same tone that we like.
+There is this connection, and even when a person is talking, it takes much less time .
+I think I came to this conclusion because of the experiences I have had so far, and talking is better than writing, and all this is because of this.The fact that there is no misunderstanding between people while talking is precisely because we can express our feelings in the same tone that we like.

 But I also know that some people find it difficult to talk and cannot communicate.
-In this way, it is easier for them to write.
-I think those people have very strong writing and we can learn everything from their writing.
+Due to this, it is easier for them to write.
+I think those people have very strong writing skills and we can learn everything from their writing.
 Let's understand because they have no other means of communication except writing.

-But for me personally, it is easier for me to talk and communicate with people with my words.
+To conclude, for me personally, it is easier to talk and communicate with people with my words.
 I agree with verbal communication.

+Intro is not according to my teaching.

+Control grammatical errors.

+Read more samples.
+Your language needs to be more native-like.

+Poor coherence and cohesion.
+Your ideas are not logically connected and there are no transition signals!